Joe Biden bans US imports of Russian oil, gas after Ukraine's pleas | DW | 08.03.2022

 While announcing the import ban, the US president pledged to continue supporting Ukraine, and said that "Putin's war on Ukraine would leave Russia weaker and the rest of the world stronger."

-He also said the US would "share the responsibility and cost of caring for the refugees," as the number of people fleeing Ukraine tops 2 million.
+He also said the US would "share the responsibility and cost of caring for the refugees," as the number of people fleeing Ukraine topped 2 million.

 Edited by: Mark Hallam